romgenie/tic-tak-toe-2/docs/repro.md

 ## Notes on Parquet

 Parquet export is optional and requires pandas + pyarrow.
+Install extras with:

+    pip install .[parquet]

-If you request `--format parquet` (or `both`) without those dependencies installed, the CLI will exit with a clear error.
-CSV is always available.
+Use `--format parquet` or `--format both` to write Parquet.
+If you request `--format parquet` without the dependencies installed, the CLI will raise a clear error.
+If you request `--format both` without the dependencies, the export will gracefully degrade to CSV-only and still write `manifest.json` with `parquet_written=false`.

 ## Determinism